-2.1.5.3 Particulars of likely direct or indirect effects, first aid instructions and emergency measures to protect the environment
+2.1.5.3 Particulars of likely direct or indirect effects and emergency measures to protect the environment

 Likely direct or indirect effects:

 Pyrethroids may cause paresthesia (burning and prickling of the skin without irritation).
 If symptoms persist: Get medical advice.